mml-book/mml-book.github.io/index.md

 ### [Report errata and feedback](https://github.com/mml-book/mml-book.github.io/issues).

 We submitted the final draft for copy-editing.
-Therefore, any issues you raise may not make it into the published version.
+Therefore, any issues you raise now may not make it into the printed version.